 It starts with a great escape game master briefing the team on the objectives, giving them the back story in as much detail as is relevant to the escape, and locking the team in the room.

 Door Number 1, Door Number 2

 You are also told that one of the guards always lies, and the other guard always tells the truth.
 But you are not told which is which.
 If you ask a guard a question, he will answer it.

 How do you choose the door to safety?
 What question do you ask?

 Find the right Key

 For example, one riddle/pun might be “This bird and an airline pilot have one thing in common.
 They’re high flying.”
-The answer for this exercise is the eagle.
+The answer to this exercise is the eagle.
 And of course, a key is hidden under the wing of the statue of an eagle.

 Another clue might come in the form of what has a lot of eyes but can’t see?”
 The answer?
 A potato.
 It turns out one of the keys is embedded in the potato with the hole out of sight.

-A final room has four additional people in the escape room with the team.
-In one hour, because of a serum he or she took, one of the people will turn into a zombie.
+A final escape room idea has four additional people in the room with the team.
+In ten minutes, because of a serum he or she took, one of the people will turn into a zombie.
 None of the four people know which of them has been infected.